 A boring PowerPoint presentation has no merit.
 If the information isn’t presented well, your audience won’t take it in, so it’s crucial to put together something that people can really engage with.

-A balance of visual interest and well presented information is key to a successful PowerPoint.
+A balance of visual interest and well-presented information is key to a successful Microsoft PowerPoint.
 By taking the time to make a well-crafted Template, you can save yourself a lot of effort later on.
 Follow these tips, and you can be confident that every PowerPoint you make will hit its mark.

 How to Create a Template